 Together with medical management are many ways that you can seek to improve your movement, ease your symptoms and live a better life.
 That’s what we focus on.

 How does dystonia affect you?

 People describe different experiences.
 The most common involve difficulties with moving and navigating the world.
 Considering that the way we move shapes the environment that we perceive, dystonia can present a number of challenges wherever we find ourselves.
 This can result in reduced activity levels and disconnection with things that matter.

 Depending upon the area(s) of the body that are affected, it can be difficult to walk straight, to balance, to move around objects, to turn and look, to hold tools, to write, or to pick up small items.
 It is easy to see how dystonia can creep into all aspects of living.

-Further, dystonia can affect the way we feel and how we view ourselves.
+Further, dystonia can affect the way you feel and how you view ourselves.
 Fear and anxiety can build, together with self-consciousness when going out.
 Some people avoid socialising for this reason, thereby missing out on important times with friends and family.

 What can you do?

 There are many practices, exercises, strategies and tools that you can use to better your movement control, build your confidence and improve your life.